hapijs/cookie/README.md

 1. Each cookie operates as a bearer token and anyone in possession of the cookie content can use it to impersonate its true owner.
 2. Cookies have a practical maximum length.
 All of the data you store in a cookie is sent to the browser.
 If your cookie is too long, browsers may not set it.
 Read more [here](http://webdesign.about.com/od/cookies/f/web-cookies-size-limit.htm) and [here](http://www.ietf.org/rfc/rfc2965.txt).
 If you need need to store more data, store a small amount of identifying data in the cookie and use that as a key to a server-side cache system.

-The `'cookie`' scheme takes the following required options:
+The `'cookie`' scheme takes the following options:

 - `cookie` - the cookie name.
 Defaults to `'sid'`.
 - `password` - used for Iron cookie encoding.
 Should be at least 32 characters long.